ark1375/K-modem_Optimization/README.md

 ### Installation Guide<br>

 1. **Installing Git**
-    Simply download and install Git from [here](https://git-scm.com/downloads).
-When you are installing git, in the *Select Component* window, make sure to check `Git Bash Here` under the *Windows Explorer integration* tab.
-Other than that, use the installation's recommended settings and you're good to go.<br><br>
+    Download and install Git from [here](https://git-scm.com/downloads).
+When in installation, from *Select Component* window, make sure to check `Git Bash Here` under the *Windows Explorer integration* tab.
+Other than that, use the installation's recommended settings.<br>

 2. **Installing Maven**